AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

 >[!NOTE]
 >
->Installing a 32-bit version of Document Security extension on a 64-bit operating system is supported but the opposite way is not supported.
-You cannot install 64-bit version of Document Security extension for Microsoft Office on a 32-bit operating system.
+>Installing a 32-bit version of Document Security Extension on a 64-bit operating system is supported, but the opposite way is not supported.
+You cannot install a 64-bit version of Document Security Extension for Microsoft Office on a 32-bit operating system.

-### Disable McAfee VirusScan& {#disable-mcafee-virusscan}
+### Disable McAfee VirusScan {#disable-mcafee-virusscan}

-To ensure that Office applications start smoothly on a machine that has Document Security Extension installed and McAfee VirusScan with On-Access Scan enabled, disable the Buffer Overflow Protection option in the McAfee VirusScan Console.
+Disable the Buffer Overflow Protection option in the McAfee VirusScan console.
+Doing so ensures that Office applications start smoothly on a machine with Document Security Extension installed.
+And, McAfee VirusScan with On-Access Scan is enabled.
+These adjustments help prevent any conflicts that might hinder the startup process.

 ### Uninstall third-party plug-ins {#uninstall-third-party-plug-ins}